name-finder/name-finder/README.md

 #### Examples

-For most names, gender can be predicted with relative certainty:
+For most names, gender can be predicted with (near-)certainty:

     predict/gender/genevieve
     predict/gender/cristobal